Neil Shipperley: Nottingham Forest and Barnsley

 In September 1998, Shipperley returned to the Premier League by signing for Nottingham Forest for £1.5 million.
 He scored only once in 21 games as Forest went down, that coming on 13 March 1999 to round off a 3–1 win at his future club Wimbledon.

 For 1999–2000, Shipperley signed for First Division club Barnsley for £700,000.
 He scored 15 times in 46 total games in his first season, including both of a 2–0 home win over South Yorkshire rivals Sheffield United on 6 November.
 On 13 May 2000, he opened the scoring in a 4–0 win at Birmingham City in the first leg of the play-off semi-finals, though his team would lose 4–2 to Ipswich Town in the final at Wembley.

 Wimbledon and return to Palace

 Ahead of the 2001–02 season, Shipperley joined Wimbledon for £750,000, and scored on his debut on 11 August to open a 3–1 win over Birmingham.
-He scored 12 times in his first season with the Dons, including braces in both games against eventual champions Manchester City (4–0 away and 2–1 home wins).
+He scored 12 times in his first season with the Dons, including braces in both games against Manchester City (4–0 away and 2–1 home wins).
 He captained the side, and built a prolific partnership with Irishman David Connolly in 2002–03, the club's final season.

 In July 2003, Shipperley returned to Palace on a three-year deal.
 On 29 May 2004 at the Millennium Stadium, he captained the side and scored the only goal of a play-off final win against West Ham United to take the Eagles back to the Premier League.